avgx/howtocookmicroservices.github.io/_posts/2015-04-02-docker-compose.markdown

 - [Eight Docker Development Patterns](http://www.hokstad.com/docker/patterns)

 #### Docker Machine
 Docker Machine is part of Docker's official set of orchestration tools.
-It allows you to manage docker "hosts on your computer, on cloud providers and inside your own data center".
+It allows you to "manage docker hosts on your computer, on cloud providers and inside your own data center".

 We will use **Docker Machine** to create docker host on our local **Mac OS X environment**.
 As next step we'll be able to use it to create remote machines using many popular cloud providers (full list available on documentation page)